josvaldor/prospero/README.md

-# Terra
+# Prospero
-Terra is a model of Earth that enables searching for weather events by time, pressure, latitude, and longitude;
+Prospero is a model of the Solar Sytem, Sun, and Earth that enables searching for weather events by time, pressure, latitude, and longitude;